fabientownsend/lunchbot/README.md

 Type help or look in the command_info.rb file to view all commands.

 # TODO
-- Refactor reminder class.
 - Cache BambooAPI requests in memory.
 - Create an error message moudle.
-- Fix naming inconsistencies.
 - Emoji responses sepcific to lunch order.
-- General clean up of classes having more then one responsibility.

 # Development
 You can add a new command with